59. Make Me Remember That Virtuous Ways Are More Charming Than Vicious Ways

-Teach me, O Spirit, to discern all laws of virtue not with dread, but with love.
-Teach me to remember that virtue may be difficult to follow at the start, but that when I obey its laws, it will adorn me finally with the laurel of Thy happiness.
-Teach me to remember that evil promises a little pleasure in the beginning but always brings great sorrow in the end.
+Teach me, O Spirit, not to discern the laws of virtue with dread, but with love.
+Teach me to remember that virtue, though sometimes difficult to follow at the start, becomes easy and self‐fulfilling when I obey its laws, and adorns me finally with Thy laurel of happiness.
+Teach me to remember that evil, though it promises a little pleasure at the beginning, always brings great sorrow in the end.

-Teach me to love virtuous laws, which exist for my interest and my good, and to shun vicious actions, which react against my interest.
-Implant in me that habit by which I may always perceive virtuous ways to be more charming than vicious ways.
+Teach me to love the ways of virtue, which guide me to my own highest interest and highest good.
+Help me to shun vicious action, which is ever injurious to my true interest.
+Implant in me those wholesome habits which enable me always to perceive virtuous ways as more charming than vicious ones.

 Help me to remember that virtue, though sometimes bitter-tasting at first, becomes nectar eventually; and that evil, though its taste seems sweet at the beginning, becomes poison at the end.